JoelGMSec/EvilnoVNC/README.md

 ./start_auto.sh $url
 ```

+If you want to make it more credible, modify the index.html by adapting the js code.

 # Features & To Do
 - [X] Export Evil-Chromium profile to host
 - [X] Save download files on host